 • According to the Construction Industry Training Board, Scotland will need an additional 3,590 workers every year between 2025 and 2029 to meet demand.

-What can be done?
+What can be done to boost apprenticeships?

 FMB members need better support from the Scottish Government if they are to employ and train more apprentices.
 Otherwise we won’t have a future workforce to build new homes and deliver fabric and insulation upgrades across our built environment